 - As you will be exposed to the sun at high altitude, we recommend bringing your sun protector.
 Your skin will appreciate it!

-- If you will be in the main cities like Lima or Cusco, you will maybe go on to a nice restaurant or will like to enjoy the night life!
-Specially in Cusco, it’s very common that you go to party at night if you still have energy and are in the mood.
-In such case, you can bring just one shirt or dress.
+- If you will be in the main cities like Lima or Cusco, you will maybe go on to a nice restaurant or will like to enjoy the nightlife!
+Especially in Cusco, it’s very common that you go to a party at night if you still have energy and are in the mood.
+In such a case, you can bring just one shirt or dress.
 But don’t bring too many of these garments, you will be on comfortable clothes most of the time.

-- If you come during the rainy season (Mid December – Mid April) you will really need a good rain coat.
+- If you come during the rainy season (Mid December – Mid April) you will really need a good raincoat.
 So don’t forget to have one of those if you will visit the jungle or the highlands.
 As you maybe have already heard, it doesn’t ever rain in Lima.
-But it does in the other sites!
+But it does on the other sites!

 - In order to keep your peace of mind, you might use one of the very practical Passport pouches.
 In this way, you can have your documents and money safe and handy.
-You can wear it under your clothes and have it on a safe place on your hotel.
+You can wear them under your clothes and have it in a safe place at your hotel.
 It’s a good idea to bring a copy of your passport for taking it around when you will be touring.

 - Some places won’t be clean enough, so always have a hand sanitizer with you.
 It will help you a lot and can avoid you to have a stomach bug.
 To have tissues with you will be also useful.
 Bring your lipstick and hand moisturizing as in the highlands the ambiance is very dry and your lips and hands can feel it.
 For the jungle, a good insect repellent will be useful.
 Just take into consideration to bring an ecological one as we don’t want to pollute the virgin jungle.

-Finally, take into consideration that most of the airlines allows one suitcase of 23kg and one personal item of 8 ks.
-So avoid any extra charge or troubles when taking your domestic flights and travel light, you will feel grateful when you will have to change from one city to another and don’t affect your Peru tours budget.
+Finally, take into consideration that most of the airlines allow one suitcase of 23kg and one personal item of 8 kg.
+So, avoid any extra charge or troubles when taking your domestic flights and travel light, you will feel grateful when you will have to change from one city to another and don’t affect your Peru tours budget.
 If you want more information regarding this or want to book a tours in Peru, you can always contact us.
 We will give you some more information and tips for you to have an amazing trip to Peru.